tlew25/bamazon_js/README.md

 * [`bamazon.js`]

-* The bamazon.js app is an application that allows the user to search through an array of products in the bamazon market by id number and purchase items.
+* The bamazon.js app is an application that allows the user to search through an array of products in the bamazon market by id number and allows the user to purchase items.

 ### Instructions